Travel Vaccines and Advice for Cameroon

 The best months to visit Cameroon are January through April.

-How Safe is Cameroon?
+How Safe Is Cameroon?

 Travelers should exercise a high level of caution when visiting Cameroon.
 The Boko Haram terrorist group is active and targets foreign residents, tourists, and government leaders in northern regions.
 Boko Haram is also responsible for dozens of suicide bombings in the North and Far North region.